Bayesian Numerical Integration with Neural Networks: LIMITATIONS AND DISCUSSION

 \section{LIMITATIONS AND DISCUSSION}

 The primary advantage of BSNs is in terms of scalability, but they also suffer from some limitations, discussed below.

 Firstly, in contrast to GPs where prior knowledge (such as periodicity or smoothness) about $f$ can be encoded via a kernel, selecting good functional priors for BNNs can be challenging.

+In general, the BSN encodes that the integrand $f$ is smooth, as the outputs of the BSN are smooth functions (the BSN is composition of smooth functions).

 Our experiments show that simple prior choices are often sufficient to achieve good results for moderately hard problems.
 More advanced options \citep{sun2018functional,Pearce2019} could be considered, but this would require novel Laplace approximations.

+In cases the BNN prior is misspecified (i.e., the function $f$ is not contained in the prior), we can always increase the number of parameters of the neural network.

 Secondly, our experiments suggest convergence with large $n$.
 Although we did not analyse this convergence from a theoretical viewpoint, we note that \citet[Proposition 1 and 2]{Si2020} can be used to prove consistency of the BSN posterior mean to the true value of the integral.
 Currently, we do not have any results for the convergence rates, but this could be an interesting direction for future research (for example, \citet{Belomestny2023} provides a rate for a related approach).
 This is in contrast with the GP case where convergence results are highly developed \citep{Kanagawa2017,Kanagawa2019,Karvonen2020,Wynne2020}.